harhar2000/Makers-Learning/OOP/encapsulation/README.md

 # Encapsulation in Python: A Beginner's Guide

 Encapsulation is a key concept in object-oriented programming (OOP).
-It means combining related data (like an object's properties) and the methods (functions) that work with that data into one unit, known as a class.
-Encapsulation controls access to these data and methods, ensuring that only necessary parts are exposed to the outside world while protecting the rest.
+It refers to the practice of bundling related data (attributes) and the methods (functions) that operate on that data within a single unit known as a class.
+Encapsulation also restricts direct access to some of an object's components, ensuring that only essential parts are exposed to the outside world while protecting the rest

 Encapsulation hides the internal state of an object and makes sure all interactions happen through specific methods.
 This protects the object's data from being accidentally changed or misused.